manali-patil471/Health-Prediction-System/README.md

 - **Backend:** PHP, MySQL
 - **Database:** MySQL
 - **Hosting:** Localhost or Web Hosting Services
-## installation
+## Installation
-Extract the ZIP file
+I've provided the main index file, index file of doctor, patient Database is also provided - health_predix.zip
 Install XAMPP (if not installed)

 Download and install XAMPP from Apache Friends.